grzegorz914/homebridge-melcloud-control/README.md

 | [Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) | [Config UI X Wiki](https://github.com/oznu/homebridge-config-ui-x/wiki) | Web User Interface | Recommended |
 | [MELCloud](https://www.npmjs.com/package/homebridge-melcloud-control) | `npm install -g homebridge-melcloud-control` | Plug-In | Required |

+### Important changes
+* After update to v0.1.x and above need configure the MELCloud password in plugin config again.
 ### Note
 * The plugin is in test phase and some function may be not working correct.
 * The Heat Pump and Energy Recovery Ventilation is not supported at this time.